MeilinHuang/Meta-Learning-Management-System/group-code/README.md

 For developer documentation, please see the [Frontend Docs](./documentation/FRONTEND-DOCS.md) and [Backend Docs](./documentation/BACKEND-DOCS.md).

 ## Running with Docker
+### Frontend and Backend
 Make sure you have Docker installed on your machine.
-Then, run the following commands from the root directory of the project:
+Then, run the following commands from the root directory of the project to start the `Dev` environment, where hot-reloading is enabled:

 ```
 docker-compose up
 ```

+Front-end is accessible via `localhost:3000` and backend via `localhost:8000`.

 NOTE: The first run will always take longer as Docker downloads and builds the container images.